muhabdullahd/aspectRx/README.md

 - Classification head for sentiment prediction
 - Custom data preprocessing for aspect extraction

+### Data Processing

+To process the CADEC dataset and generate ABSA-compatible files:

+1. Download the CADEC dataset and place it in the `Cadec_Data/` folder
+2. Run the processing script:

 ## Setup and Installation
 ```bash
 # Clone the repository